hemachaitanya/dockernotes/docker.md

  it’s machines which running on docker
 ### Entrypont:
-its used as a arg (it will never change)
+its used as a arg (it will never change) we cannot override the code

+Cmd :
-Cmd : we give any image name it change the CMD its cannot effect the entrypoint (cmd used forrun the application )
+we can over ride the code & its acts as argument for entrypoint we give any image name it change the CMD its cannot effect the entrypoint (cmd used forrun the application )

 ### Networking:
  (ifconfig  & sudo apt install net-tools)we can’t install the docker in our machine we have only two network interfaces those are eth0 & lo, when ever we install docker we check the network by using  ifconfig command add another n/w is docker0.